 Frequently Seen Challenges of Customer Intelligence

-Let’s see why it’s important to know the major challenges that come with the implementation of customer intelligence solutions:
+Let's see why it's essential to know the significant challenges that come with the implementation of customer intelligence solutions:

 Siloed Data

 This can involve Zoom video calls, telephonic conversations, ticketing systems, email communications, and in-app chatbots.
-Can this fragmented data be digested by your customer intelligence solution?
+Can your customer intelligence solution digest this fragmented data?

 Multiple Xs and Ys